 IH Certificate in Teaching Very Young Learners

 The IH Very Young Learners (IHVYL) course aims to prepare teachers for the specific challenges of working with very young learners, aged 3, 4 and 5 years old.
-This course is in high demand since many schools and kindergartens around the world are now focusing on language teaching for very young children.
+Many schools and kindergartens around the world are focusing on language teaching for very young children so this course is an extremely useful tool to have.
+It gives a solid foundation for VYL teaching with lots of excellent activities and ideas for VYL teachers.

 Who is it for?